appdev-lessons/photogram-industrial-part-3/content.md

 ## Getting started

-Let's continue with the `photogram-industrial`, keeping in mind a rough target to work towards:
+Let's continue with `photogram-industrial`, keeping in mind a rough target to work towards:

 [pg-industrial-2-final.herokuapp.com](https://pg-industrial-2-final.herokuapp.com/)

-So navigate to `github.com/codespaces` (or reopen the previous lesson and use the "Load assignment" button) and reopen your `photogram-industrial` project codespace to continue building on what you accomplished in _Photogram Industrial Parts 1 and 2_.
+So navigate to `github.com/codespaces` and reopen your `photogram-industrial` codespace to continue building on what you accomplished in _Photogram Industrial Parts 1 and 2_.

-## Starting on the interface 00:00:00 to 00:04:00
+## Starting on the interface

-Now that we have our backend in a great place, let's keep going with Photogram Industrial, and launch into building the interface.
-With our our sample data and association accessor methods at our fingertips, you'll see that building out the interface is going to be a breeze.
+Now that we have our backend in a great place, let's launch into building the interface.
+With our sample data and association accessor methods at our fingertips, you'll see that building out the interface is going to be a breeze.

 The first thing we're going to do is create a new git branch for our work.

 First, run a `git status` (or, as we've set it up, just `g`), to see what branch you're on:

 ```
-gitpod /workspace/photogram-industrial:(rb-photogram-industrial-2) $ g
+% g
 On branch rb-photogram-industrial-2
 Your branch is up to date with 'origin/rb-photogram-industrial-2'.